shmorri/docs-casa-prod/3.1.4/source/developer/authn-methods/authn-logic.md

 As mentioned in the [introductory page](./index.md#coding-custom-interception-scripts), to include a custom authentication method, you need a custom script.
 The method's workflow does not need to handle credential enrollment, it just needs to focus on authentication.

-Once you have a working custom script, ensure the following preconditions are met so that it integrates seamlessly within Casa flow :
+Once you have a working custom script, ensure the following preconditions are met so that it integrates seamlessly within Casa flow:

 - For step 1, `prepareForStep` must only return `True`
 - For step 1, `getExtraParametersForStep` must only return `None`